dagartga/dagartga.github.io/_posts/2024-03-21-parkinsons-classification.md

 <br>

 ## Growth/Next Steps <a name="overview-growth"></a>

+### Areas for Scientific Research

+Based on the Feature Importances from the different models, some areas for scientific research are *Immunoglobulin response, Transferrins, RNA cleavage, and immune response*.
+Proteins found that are involved in these biological processes were more prevalent.

+**Specific proteins of more interest are:**
+- P06396 Gelsolin
+- P01621 Immunoglobulin kappa variable 3-20
+- Q9UKV8 Argonaute2
+- P05060 Secretogranin-1
+- P02787 Serotransferrin
+- P02790 Hemopexin

+### Improve Model Performance

 While these models perform quite well, next steps would be to try to use bigger compute power to generate and train models using the combination of protein values and peptide values.
 Unfortunately, on our local machine this number becomes massive and is not reasonable for training times.